mkner/robo-time/docs/clocks.rst

 .. function:: getUptime()

-    returns the current uptime in a tuple of integers in the format (days, hours, minutes, seconds)

-  :param: None
-  :return: tuple

-.. function:: getUptime()

    | returns the current uptime in a tuple of integers
    | in the format (days, hours, minutes, seconds)